7 easy steps to complete an intranet needs analysis

 When you nail down your requirements list, you will have all your intranet-needs analysis questions answered and translated into an organized collection of intranet necessities, but what is left is to create a true plan of action.

 - You need a clear, feasible budget.
 While you may have an amazing, all-inclusive requirements list for your intranet, budgeting for all of those features may be completely unrealistic for your company.

-The bottom line: bringing an intranet strategy to your chosen solution
+Bringing an intranet strategy to your chosen solution

-The point of taking you through this step-by-step process isn’t to force you to check boxes or provide a fool-proof plan, but instead to launch you into an intranet strategy process that will set your enterprise up for success.
+The point of taking you through this step-by-step process isn’t to force you to checkboxes or provide a fool-proof plan, but instead to launch you into an intranet strategy process that will set your enterprise up for success.
 Use these steps as the starting point to working through and creating your own intranet strategy.
 Every company is going to have a different process and different needs, but this guide can help give you ideas and pointers along the way.
-We want you to be thinking of all of these elements before you decide on an intranet software in order to create the best possible outcome.
+We want you to be thinking of all of these elements before you decide on an intranet software to create the best possible outcome.
 Chances are, after asking the intranet needs analysis questions and analyzing the responses, you will discover much more about your own internal workings that will help guide you towards a better workplace.